OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 _**Note:**_ The Cilkscale-instrumented binary in work/span analysis mode is slower than its non-instrumented counterpart.
 The slowdown is generally no larger than 10x and typically less than 2x.
-In the example above, `qsort_cs` was about 1.5x slower than `qsort` or `qsort_cs_bench` (3.4s vs. 2.3s).
+In the examples above, `qsort` and `qsort_cs_bench` took 2.3s while `qsort_cs` took 3.4s (slowdown = 1.5x).

 {% endalert %}

 ## Fine-grained analysis

-Cilkscale provides a [C/C++ API](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis) for benchmarking or analyzing specific regions in a program.
+Cilkscale provides a [C/C++ API](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis) for
+benchmarking or analyzing specific regions in a program.
 The Cilkscale API allows you to focus on and distinguish between specific parallel regions of your computation when measuring its parallel performance and scalability.
 Using the Cilkscale API is similar to using common C/C++ APIs for timing regions of interest (such as the C++ `std::chrono` library or the POSIX `clock_gettime()` function).

-The steps for [compiling and running the Cilkscale-instrumented binary](#benchmarking-and-workspan-analysis) are the same whether or not your program uses the Cilkscale API.

 Let's see how we can use the Cilkscale API to analyze the execution of `sample_qsort()` function in our example quicksort application.
 That is, we